 Maryland Roads - US 301

-Beginning to cross the Potomac River on the Governor Harry Nice Memorial Bridge.
+Beginning to cross the Potomac River, SB on the Governor Harry Nice Memorial Bridge.
 As you see, it's very steep and narrow (11' lanes instead of the usual 12').
 What you don't see is that US 301 is four lanes on either side, making this a major bottleneck that was not anticipated in 1940.
 So now there are plans in place to twin this bridge slowly advancing through the planning stages.

 Looking southeast and northwest on the Potomac River.
 Maryland controls the entirety of the river based on the low tide mark, so the bridge is owned by the Maryland Transportation Authority.

-Across the interesting part of the bridge.
+Continuing south across the interesting part of the bridge.
 On the left side of the third photo you see a stair case that bridge workers use to inspect the truss.

 Into Virginia on US 301